Matir/blog/_posts/2020-08-02-the-wio-terminal-integrated-making.md

 ---

-*Please note: Seeed Technology Co Ltd (aka Seeed Studio) provided the Wio Terminal for use in this review.
+*Please note: Seeed Technology Co Ltd (aka Seeed Studio) provided the Wio Terminal for use in this post.
 I have not been compensated in any other way for this post.
 If you're not familiar with Seeed, there's an introduction to their offerings at the bottom.*